OpenAI Codex CLI: A Hands-On Guide for Deployment Workflows

 - Include rollback commands in deployment scripts

-Codex also offers a VS Code extension (compatible with Cursor and Windsurf) that brings the same capabilities into your editor.
-When working in the IDE, Codex can use context like open files and selected code to provide more targeted assistance.
+VS Code Extension: A VS Code extension (compatible with Cursor and Windsurf) brings the same capabilities into your editor with context from open files and selections.

 Pricing

-Codex CLI is included with ChatGPT Plus, Pro, Business, Edu, and Enterprise plans.
-If you're using API credits directly, GPT-5-Codex pricing follows standard OpenAI API rates.
+Codex CLI is included with ChatGPT Plus, Pro, Business, Edu, and Enterprise plans at no additional cost.
+If you're using API credits directly, pricing follows standard OpenAI API rates.

-Looking to automate your deployment pipeline?
-DeployHQ handles the complexity of deploying code from Git to your servers, giving you more time to focus on writing great code.
+Want to streamline your deployment workflow?
+DeployHQ automates deploying code from Git to your servers, so you can focus on building.
+Get started free.